lbrasseur/nibirumobile/README.md

 Please check the reference documentation:
  * http://nibirumobile.googlecode.com/git/main/docs/Nibiru_Mobile_Reference_en.pdf (English)

-Look at the [GettingStarted Getting Started] section for a quick start.
-Also check the [brainstorming] section for ideas about the future of the framework.
+Look at the [Getting Started](https://github.com/lbrasseur/nibirumobile/wiki/GettingStarted) section for a quick start.
+Also check the [brainstorming](https://github.com/lbrasseur/nibirumobile/wiki/Brainstorming) section for ideas about the future of the framework.

 Believe it or not, there are [people using](https://github.com/lbrasseur/nibirumobile/wiki/WhoIsUsingThis) this framework!